-The new chip design allows for more concurrency in processing non-uniform graphics workloads.
+The new chip design also allows for more concurrency in processing non-uniform graphics workloads.
 Previous designs potentially left large chunks of silicon idle when the GPU was processing smaller operations, bottlenecking the graphics system.
-The new NCU design though is meant to allow parts of the GPU to work on smaller operations when there is spare capacity, meaning that there shouldn’t be as many wasted, idle parts of the chip.
+The new NCU design, though, is meant to allow parts of the GPU to work on smaller operations when there is spare capacity, meaning that there shouldn’t be as many wasted, idle parts of the chip.

 This should mean more work gets done in the same amount of time as previous GPU designs.
 How much impact this will have on gaming workloads is difficult to say, but it could end up being important for the lower level APIs like DirectX 12 and Vulkan.

-AMD have said their GCN architecture can be configured to work with both HBM2 and GDDR5, so I expect AMD will hold the top memory tech for just the top two cards in their Vega 10 GPU stack, leaving the cheaper GDDR5 to cover the rest of their Vega cards.
+AMD have said their GCN architecture can be configured to work with both HBM2 and GDDR5, so it's possible AMD will hold the top memory tech for just the top two cards in their RX Vega 10 GPU stack, leaving the cheaper GDDR5 to cover the potential RX Vega Core edition.

 There have though been earlier rumours of a Vega 20 GPU that AMD are working on with GlobalFoundaries.
 The Vega 20 is reportedly going to be a 7nm GPU releasing in 2018 with up to 32GB of HBM2 and memory bandwidth of a ludicrous-speed 1TB/s.
 There are also rumours of it sporting 64 NCUs, support for PCIe 4.0 and coming with a teeny tiny 150W TDP.

 With GlobalFoundaries looking to hit 7nm production in 2018 that part at least looks plausible.
 The rest?
 I’m not so sure.
 It looks like very wishful thinking to me.